Welcome to the Premier Website for Professional Business Analysis

 Kinds of Expenses

 Firstly, "expenses" are either operating expenses OPEX or non-operating expenses.
 Secondly, "expenses" are either cash expenses or noncash expenses.
-Sections below further explain the role of these distinctions for budgeting and financial reporting.
+Sections below further explain the role of these distinctions in budgeting and financial reporting.

 Where Are Expenses on the Income Statement?